szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - **War Hammers**: Base damage is increased from 1d4+1 to 1d5+1.
 This does not affect special hammers like `Crom Faeyr` that have a 2d4 base damage.
 - **Ninjatôs, Wakizashis, and Katanas**: Kara-Turan blades now deal 2d4 (Ninjatôs/Wakizashis) and 2d5 (Katanas) base damage, increasing their minimum damage.
 Additionally, Wakizashis become piercing/slashing weapons (this can be configured separately).
 - **Bastard Swords**: Maximum damage is increased from 2d4 to 1d8+1, placing them in between long swords and two-handed swords in terms of damage.
-- **Two-handed Swords**: Base damage is now 1d9+1, increasing minimum damage, and those that deal 1d12 will deal 2d6, raising the minimum damage for all by 1.
+- **Two-handed Swords**: Base damage is now 1d9+1, increasing minimum damage, and those that deal 1d12 will deal 2d6, effectively making weapons in this category always have a minimum damage of 2.

 ### Make axes or halberds deal extra damage on critical hits (1361) (IWDEE BGEE BG2EE EET)